koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `mq-timeout`: The timeout for MQ requests (default 5)
  - `version`: Print version and exit
  - `whitelist`: RPC targets to whitelist

+## GRPC

+ - `basedir`: Koinos base directory
+ - `amqp`: AMQP server URL
+ - `log-level`: The log filtering level
+ - `instance-id`: An ID that uniquely identifies the instance
+ - `jobs`: The number of worker jobs
+ - `mq-timeout`: The timeout for MQ requests
+ - `endpoint`: The endpoint the server listens on
+ - `whitelist`: RPC targets to whitelist
+ - `blacklist`: RPC targets to blacklist

 ## Contract Meta Store